-The delay time of the LCD was calculated by subtracting the time delay of the system from the overall delay.
+The delay time of the liquid crystal display (LCD) is calculated by subtracting the time delay of the system from the overall delay.
 The top and bottom of the display patterns are, respectively, the fastest and slowest parts shown.
 The results for the measurements at the top, middle and bottom were: 0.6 ms, 8.5 ms, and 15.4 ms, respectively.